 The financial institutions will also keep their Prime Lending rate at 3%.
-With falling bond yields some of the financial institutions lowered their fixed rates and a 5 year fixed term is now around 3.29%; whereas variable rates continue to remain steady with 5 year discounted variable rates at Prime -.40%.
+With falling bond yields some of the financial institutions lowered their fixed rates and a 5 year fixed term is now around 3.29%; whereas variable rates continue to remain steady with 5 year discounted variable rates at Prime -.50%.

 The next Bank of Canada Rate Announcement will be on, June 4, 2014.